 “Typically premoult animals enter their burrows with their abdomens markedly swollen by food reserves… After moulting the animal eats its exuviae,which contribute organic materials and calcium salts needed for the new skeleton… Very little information is available in regard to moulting of Coenobita.
 Coenobita clypeatus is reported to hide during the process most of which occurs in the shell (de Wilde, 1973).
 There is a noticeable reduction in activity for several days prior to the moult and after ecdysis the exuviae are positioned just in front of the mouth of the shell (A.W.
 Harvey, pers. comm.).
 During calcification the new soft skeleton of the chelae and other walking legs is moulded to fit the shape of the shell.
 If the animal increases markedly in size it may no longer fit neatly within the old shell and a rapid trade up in shell size may be necessary to avoid water loss and predators.
 There is no information available on calcium balance or storage through the moult or on growth increments of Coenobita.
 Coenobita clypeatus grows up to 500 g if large-enough shells are available” (Greenaway, P. 2003 p.
 21) Land Hermit Crabs that are eating foods high in calcium, fiber, chitin and foods high in nutrients their bodies need will often have a much higher moulting rate; which slows with age or lack of larger seashells.
 If a crab is in a seashell, which is snug with no alternatives, they will not moult as readily as one with a vast selection.

 Exercise is known to increase hunger, and thus will affect the rate of moulting.
 In the wild, land hermit crabs have been known to walk many miles a night, and graze on foods along the way.
-It would depend on location as to the amount of exercise and grazing a hermit crab will do, but we have to be aware that a hermit crab stuck in a tank will not be as strong and healthy as one which is allowed out of the tank.
+It would depend on location as to the amount of exercise and grazing a hermit crab will do.
+We can full fill the need to walk by providing a plastic hamster wheel in the crabitat.
+It is important to provide a multitude of climbing surfaces as well.

 Scientist Mike Oesterling of the Virginia Institute of Marine Science has noted this in Blue Crabs.